cwakeland22/pizzaChallenge/README.md

-# One of many solutions for Google's 2022 Hash code one pizza problem
+# Google Hash code One Pizza

 This solution uses a graph of customers and creates edges based on which other customers are incompatible based on likes/dislikes of pizza toppings